NoCatch.sgbeta

 Claims-Based Pricing vs Pool Pricing

-Some insurers use claims-based pricing (CBP) that can increase your rider premium after private hospital claims — Prudential’s PRUExtra, for example, can escalate up to 3× for non-panel claims.
+Some insurers use claims-based pricing (CBP) that can increase your rider premium after private hospital claims.
+Prudential’s PRUExtra, for example, can escalate up to 3× for non-panel claims.
 Others like HSBC and Singlife reward claim-free years with discounts instead.
-Most insurers (AIA, GE, Income, Raffles) use flat pool pricing — same rate regardless of claims history.
+Most insurers (AIA, GE, Income, Raffles) use flat pool pricing: same rate regardless of claims history.
+Premiums shown on this site are standard published rates before any CBP adjustments or claim-free discounts.

 Premiums Rise Steeply After 60

-Shield plan premiums are age-banded and jump significantly in your 60s and 70s — a Private plan rider that costs ~$500/yr at 35 can exceed $3,000/yr by 70.
+Shield plan premiums are age-banded and jump significantly in your 60s and 70s.
+A Private plan rider that costs ~$500/yr at 35 can exceed $3,000/yr by 70.
 Since rider premiums are 100% cash, make sure you can afford the plan not just today, but when you stop working.

 Shield Plans ≠ Critical Illness

-Shield plans cover hospital bills — they pay the hospital directly.
+Shield plans cover hospital bills: they pay the hospital directly.
 Critical illness (CI) plans pay you a lump sum on diagnosis, regardless of your actual medical costs.
 They serve different purposes: a shield plan keeps you from a big hospital bill, while CI replaces your income during recovery.
 Most people need both.

 MOH Standard Plans: The Regulated Option